CN year 1

 Elizabeth (Lizzie) Wilson

-I am a fourth-year pediatric neurology resident planning to apply for a neuroimmunology fellowship this year.
+I am a fifth-year pediatric neurology resident and will be completing a pediatric neuroimmunology fellowship at Massachusetts General Hospital/Boston Children's Hospital next year .
 I have been at BMC since I was a medical student at Boston University School of Medicine and fell in love with the mission to serve the underserved.
 Training at BMC has provided such unexpected opportunities to become a part of our patients' communities and truly advocate for our patients at the individual and state level.
+I hope to continue the advocacy research I started at BMC throughout my career as a neuroimmunologist.